 This is a really delicious curry which is both really easy to make and doesn’t contain too many different spices/ingredients.
 The chicken really benefits from marinading in the fridge for a while however I only marinaded mine tonight for around 1 hour (I’m never organised enough to do it the day before) and it was lovely!
 This recipe requires hardly any preparation and it’s a lovely change to your usual Indian Curry.
-I served it mine with a small portion of rice and one of Morrison’s mini garlic and coriander pittas (for an extra 5sp, a weight watchers pitta would be great too) and a large dollop of fat free natural yoghurt on top.
+I served it mine with a small portion of rice (included in the points) and one of Morrison’s mini garlic and coriander pittas (for an extra 5sp, a weight watchers pitta would be great too) and a large dollop of fat free natural yoghurt on top.

 3 inch piece of fresh ginger, peeled and coarsely chopped